-My first visit to Bass Oslo was last year, on the 17th of May – Norway’s national day.
+My first visit to Bass was last year, on the 17th of May – Norway’s national day.
 Despite being a busy day, and the opening week of the restaurant, we enjoyed a very good meal there.
 A few months later, we returned to Bass again, this time to celebrate that I had sold my apartment.
 Seated at the bar, our meal didn’t quite measure up to the previous one, unfortunately.
 More than a year would pass before we revisited.
 This time, on a summery July day with our good friends Kristin and Aleksander.
-With most restaurants in Oslo being closed for the summer, it was packed on Thorvald Meyers gate 26 C.
+With most restaurants in Oslo being closed for the summer, it was packed at Thorvald Meyers gate 26 C.

 Looking for more great spots for food and drinks in Norway’s capital?
 Check out our city map of Oslo!

 I like the relaxed neighborhood atmosphere at Bass.
 In fact, with its extensive wine list, the place reminds me more of a wine bar where you can enjoy good food than a full-scale restaurant.
 Bass is a popular eatery, though, and I would advise booking a table if you plan on going there.
 What I love the most about Bass is that you can easily order the whole menu, even as a party of two, and thus get a taste of everything.
 We were four people this evening and decided to order two of each item on the list.
 We also had an oyster each, since Kristin, who was in charge of ordering wines, had kicked off the meal with bubbles.
 Specifically, Longitude Blanc De Blancs from Larmandier-Bernier.